newPIR/TreePIR/README.md

 ((3, 2), (4, 3), (5, 3), (6, 4)).
 When d increases, the LM-PIR computation time on the server side tends to decrease because the number of answers and witnesses decreases regarded to O(n^(1/d)).
 However, when d increases, the size of queries also grows.
 It is why the computation cost of higher d is slightly higher in some cases, but in general, the computation time on the server side reduces when d rises.
 On the Client side, the computation cost trend is similar to the computation time on the server.
 However, d increases lead to an increase in k, so the total computation time on the Client side grows.

 ---
-## ACKNOWLEDGMENTS
-This work was supported by the Australian Research Council through the Discovery Project under Grant DP200100731.

----
 ## REFERENCES

 [LM] R. W. Lai and G. Malavolta, “Subvector commitments with application to succinct arguments,” in Advances in Cryptology–CRYPTO 2019: 39th Annual International Cryptology Conference, Santa Barbara, CA, USA, August 18–22, 2019, Proceedings, Part I 39.
 Springer, 2019, pp. 530–560.